ravidosa/notes/academics/w24/lin103a.md

 MWF8: Wellman 6, LEC
 R8: SocSci 80, DIS
 ## Notes
+*The Sounds of Language: An Introduction to Phonetics and Phonology* (Zsiga, 1e)
 1. [The Vocal Tract](../notes/vocal-tract.md)
 2. [Basics of Articulation](../notes/basics-articulation.md)
 3. [A Tour of the Consonants](../notes/consonants.md)